sassoftware/sasoptpy/doc/guide/workflow.rst

    # Solve
    m.solve(verbose=True)

-Using the :code:`verbose` option shows the generated OPTMODEL code.
+You can display the generated OPTMODEL code at runtime by using the :code:`verbose` option.
 Here, you can see the coefficient values of the parameters inside the model.

 Parsing results
 +++++++++++++++

 After the solve, the primal and dual solution tables are obtained.
-You can print the solution tables using the :meth:`Model.get_solution` method.
+You can print the solution tables by using the :meth:`Model.get_solution` method.

-It is also possible to print the optimal solution using the :func:`get_solution_table` function.
+It is also possible to print the optimal solution by using the :func:`get_solution_table` function.

 .. ipython:: python